Kairotic/coding-with-knots/quipu.md

 social organisation, the Incas provide us with a useful counterpoint with which to understand our relationships with technology.

-Much of the data contained within the Inca's knots are still a mystery to archaeological research, and there may be value in bringing a cross-disciplinary approach, applying diffent visualisation and sonification methods to this problem.
+Much of the data contained within the Inca's knots are still completely unknown to archaeological research, and there may be value in bringing a cross-disciplinary approach, applying different visualisation and sonification methods to this problem.
+These methods, becoming attuned to what we try to convey with them, in turn may change the way we approach contemporary data.

-The data available to us via the Harvard Quipu Archive[] is a set of Quipus encoded with information on thread type, knot type and position, colour and the currently understood base 10 numeric data.
+The information available to us via the database of the Harvard Quipu Archive[http://khipukamayuq.fas.harvard.edu/] is derived from a set of Quipus encoded with information on thread type, knot type and position, colour and the currently understood base 10 numeric encodings.

+## Methods

+How to approach a representation of which we know that we don't know *what* it represents?
+Even more, a representation of which we don't know *how* it represented?
+It is reported that quipus were reformulated all the time, they were a dynamic medium, more like a chalkboard than a book; and we cannot take it as a given that they were read from left to right only.
+The problem resembles that of the archeological reconstruction classical *chaînes opératoires* in the production process of paleolithic stone tools, only that here, the resulting artefact, rather than only a result, is meant to convey information.

+Thus, the best we can do here is to propose a heuristic widening of the horizon of translations, both in modality (image and sound) and in temporality (reading methods).

 ## Visualisation